Eric Metaxas

 Eric Metaxas (/məˈtæksəs/; born June 27, 1963) is an American author, speaker, and conservative radio host.
 He has written three biographies, Amazing Grace: William Wilberforce and the Heroic Campaign to End Slavery about William Wilberforce (2007), Bonhoeffer: Pastor, Martyr, Prophet, Spy about Dietrich Bonhoeffer (2011), and Martin Luther: The Man Who Rediscovered God and Changed the World (2017).
-He also published a memoir, Fish Out of Water: A Search for the Meaning of Life (2021) as well as several books, including If You Can Keep it (2017) and Letter to the American Church (2022).
+He published a memoir, Fish Out of Water: A Search for the Meaning of Life (2021) as well as several books, including If You Can Keep it (2017) and Letter to the American Church (2022).
 He has also written humor, children's books and scripts for VeggieTales.

 Biography

-Metaxas was born in the New York City neighborhood of Astoria, Queens and grew up in Danbury, Connecticut.
+Metaxas was born in the New York City neighborhood of Astoria, Queens, and grew up in Danbury, Connecticut.
 He is Greek on his father's side and German on his mother's; he was raised in the Eastern Orthodox Church.
 He graduated from Yale University (1984, B.A., English).
-While there, he edited the Yale Record, the nation's oldest college humor magazine.
+While there, he edited The Yale Record, the nation's oldest college humor magazine.

 Writing

 Metaxas is the author of more than thirty children's books, including the bestsellers Squanto and the Miracle of Thanksgiving and It's Time to Sleep, My Love, illustrated by Nancy Tillman.
 His books have been translated into more than twenty-five languages.

-Metaxas' works If You Can Keep It: The Forgotten Promise of American Liberty and Miracles: What They Are, Why They Happen, and How They Can Change Your Life are both New York Times bestselling books.
+Metaxas' works If You Can Keep It: The Forgotten Promise of American Liberty and Miracles: What They Are, Why They Happen, and How They Can Change Your Life are both New York Times bestselling books, though both were flagged in the rankings for bulk purchases.
 Metaxas' biography of Wilberforce, Amazing Grace: William Wilberforce and the Heroic Campaign to End Slavery, was the companion book to the 2006 film.

 Bonhoeffer: Pastor, Martyr, Prophet, Spy was named the 2010 Evangelical Christian Publishers Association Christian Book of the Year.
-Bonhoeffer is a New York Times best seller, climbing to #1 in the e-book category.
+Bonhoeffer is a New York Times best seller, climbing to No. 1 in the e-book category.
 It also won the 2011 John C. Pollock Award for Christian Biography awarded by Beeson Divinity School and a 2011 Christopher Award.
 Although the book is popular in the United States among evangelical Christians, Bonhoeffer scholars have criticized Metaxas' book as unhistorical, theologically weak, and philosophically naive.
-Professor of German history and Bonhoeffer scholar Richard Weikart, for example, credits his "engaging writing style," but claims Metaxas has a lack of intellectual background to interpret Bonhoeffer properly.
+Professor of German history and Bonhoeffer scholar Richard Weikart, for example, credits his "engaging writing style" but claims that Metaxas has a lack of intellectual background to interpret Bonhoeffer properly.
 The biography has also been criticized by Bonhoeffer scholars Victoria Barnett and Clifford Green.
 Despite these widespread and substantial criticisms of his work by experts on Bonhoeffer, Metaxas' book has been praised by popular magazines as a "weighty, riveting analysis of the life of Dietrich Bonhoeffer" which "bring[s] Bonhoeffer and other characters to vivid life".